cchurch/api-docs/source/includes/_api_poll.md

 If a specified event has not been triggered on the device/account, it will not be listed by the poll service (no error will be reported)

-The returned values are in accordance with the [returned resource types](#response-resource-types)

 <aside class="warning">The status parameter takes precedence (if multiple) and all others will become suppressed when polling over HTTP POST /poll</aside>

 ### Error Status Codes